ludovic4g/PostBot/README.md

-# PostBot🤖 - Il tuo Robot Postino Intelligente!
+# PostBot🤖 - Delivery is on its way!

 ---

-## Cosa è PostBot?🤖
+## What is PostBot?🤖

-**PostBot** è un progetto che simula un robot postino autonomo, progettato per raccogliere e consegnare palline colorate a scatole corrispondenti in base al colore.
-Il tutto progettato con **ROS** in un ambiente simulato come **Gazebo** per vedere al meglio come il robot si comporta!

-L'ambiente simulato inserisce palline che compaiono in posizioni casuali ad ogni ciclo, comunicate al robot tramite un topic personalizzato.
-PostBot si sposta verso la pallina, "la raccoglie" e la consegna alla scatola del colore corrispondente.
-Quando tutte le scatole sono piene, il sistema si resetta riposizionando tutte le scatole in maniera casuale.
-Pronto ad effettuare un nuovo giro di consegne!
+**PostBot** is an autonomous postman-robot that collects colored marbles and has to deliver them in boxes according to the same color.
+Everything is simulated thanks to **ROS** and **Gazebo** worlds to see exactly how the bot does its job!

+The simulated world spawn marbles in different points of the map at every cicle and this position is communicated to the bot through personalized messages.
+Once the message arrives, the bot goes in the communicated marble position to "collect" it and delivers it to the color-corresponding box.
+When all the boxes are full, the system reset the world by spawning new boxes in new positions.
+The bot is now ready for new deliveries!

 ---

-## Requisiti👾
+## Requirements👾

-- **ROS**: Per la gestione di nodi, topic, servizi e parametri.
-- **Gazebo**: Per la simulazione dell'ambiente con palline e scatole posizionate randomicamente.
-- **RVIZ**: Per monitorare in tempo reale navigazione e stato del robot.
-- **Navigation Stack di ROS**: Per il movimento autonomo.
+- **ROS**: For managing nodes, topics, custom messages, services and parameters.
+- **Gazebo**: For simulating the world by spawning randomly marbles and boxes.
+- **RVIZ**: For monitoring in real-time navigation and robot status.
+- **ROS Navigation Stack**: For autonomous movement.
-- **TurtleBot3**: Il robot autonomo peer la consegna delle palline.
+- **TurtleBot3**: The autonomous robot that has to deliver marbles.

 ---

-## Componenti Principali🕹️
+## Core Components🕹️

+### Nodes
+- `Managing Deliveries Node`: For managing deliveries by communicating the `Box Goal` and updating the boxes status.
+- `Spawned Marble Node`: For managing the position of the newly-spawned marble and to communicate its position.
+- `Navigation Node`: Receive the delivery goal and plans the path the robot has to follow through **ROS Navigation Stack**.

-### Topics Principali
+### Topics
-- `/current ball`: Posizione e colore della pallina attuale.
-- `/box status`: Stato delle scatole (posizioni, colore e se piene o meno).
-- `/box goal`: Obiettivo del robot (coordinate della scatola da raggiungere per la consegna).
+- `/current marble`: Communicates position and color of the newly-spawned marble.
+- `/box status`: Communicates position, color and status of the boxes.
+- `/box goal`: Communicates coordinates of the box goal.

-### Messaggi Personalizzati
+### Custom Messages
-- `BallInfo.msg`: Colore e posizione della pallina.
-- `BoxStatus.msg`: Stato, colore e posizioni delle scatole.
+- `MarbleInfo.msg`: Info about color and position of the spawned marble.
+- `BoxStatus.msg`: Info about status, color and box coordinates.
-- `BoxGoal.msg`: Obiettivo della consegna.
+- `BoxGoal.msg`: Coordinates of box goal.

-### Servizi
+### Services
-- `/spawn ball`: Genera una nuova pallina.
+- `/spawn marble`: Generates a new marble.
-- `/reset boxes`: Svuota e riposiziona le scatole.
+- `/reset boxes`: Reset boxed and spawn them in new random positions.

-### Parametri
+### Parameters
-- `Velocità del Robot`.
-- `Posizioni iniziali delle Scatole`.
+- `Robot Settings`.
+- `Inital Coordinates of the boxes`.

 ---

-## Flusso Operativo🖲️

-1. La pallina viene generata tramite `/spawn ball` e il robot ne riceve le informazioni tramite `/current ball`.
-2. Determina l'obiettivo e si sposta verso di esso usando `/box goal`.
-3. Consegna la pallina alla scatola corretta e aggiorna lo stato della scatola su `/box status`.
-4. Quando tutte le scatole sono piene, attiva il servizio `/reset boxes` e riparte.
+## How PostBot works?🖲️

+1. The marble is spwaned thanks to `/spawn marble` service and the bot receives all info through `/current marble`.
+2. Now that it knows the box it has to deliver, it moves towards the coordinates taken from `/box goal`.
+3. It delivers the marble in the color-assigned box and updates the box status on `/box status`.
+4. When all the boxes are full, it activates `/reset boxes` and the cycle begins again.

 ---

-## Come Installare
+## How To Install
 (ancora da completare!)